Neoll-Labs/o3n1/README.md

 * containarization of blockchain and relayer
 * CI/CD bots to notify for update dependencies and vulnerabilities
 * analize the relayer integrated with the blockchain
+* Analyze the monetize strategy for the blockchain

 # main code
 ## blockchain